 Research Experiences for Graduate Students (REGS)

 The graduate program in our department has a wide variety of research and teaching activities for students.
-The REGS program specifically focuses on the transition from coursework to research for University of Illinois graduate students.
-It is funded by grant DMS 08-38434 from the National Science Foundation through its Mentoring through Critical Transition Points (MCTP) program.
-The grant supports only U.S. citizens and permanent residents.
-The grant ends on May 31, 2014.
+The REGS program specifically focused on the transition from coursework to research for University of Illinois graduate students.
+It was funded by grant DMS 08-38434 from the National Science Foundation through its Mentoring through Critical Transition Points (MCTP) program.
+The grant ended on May 31, 2014.

-- Summer programs for UI graduate students include mini-courses and funding for individual or group research experiences.
-New Ph.D. students are eligible to participate in REGS in the summer before starting the graduate program."
+- Summer programs for UI graduate students included mini-courses and funding for individual or group research experiences.
+New Ph.D. students were eligible to participate in REGS in the summer before starting the graduate program.

 - Fellowships for up to two UI graduate students in their final year before graduation to support the completion of the thesis and the launching of the research career.

-The overall goals of the REGS program are to
+The overall goals of the REGS program were to

 - Facilitate the transition from coursework to research.